-For the purpose of improving hydration practices, sweat patches can be applied to the athlete's skin in order to determine whether his or her hydration levels are on par.
+To improve hydration practices, sweat patches can be applied to the athlete's skin to determine whether their hydration levels are on par.
 There are two kinds of patches available nowadays.
 Some are disposable, and others can be used time and again.
-Recently, several companies have come up with a design that enables users to connect sweat monitors to a mobile app and analyze the results using their smartphones.
+Recently, several companies have come up with a design that enables users to connect sweat monitors to a mobile app and analyse the results using their smartphones.

-Instead of measuring the amount of fluid in the urine as a refractometer or the formerly mentioned colour analysis would, such patches measure the electrolyte content of the athlete's sweat.
-Some of the common electrolyte levels that can be revealed with a sweat patch are sodium, magnesium, and potassium.
-Given that muscle cramping has been connected to low sodium, it is crucial for an athlete training for a competition to be aware of such figures in order to make the necessary adjustments to his or her dietary habits.
+Instead of measuring the amount of fluid in the urine as a refractometer or the formerly mentioned colour analysis, such patches measure the electrolyte content of the athlete's sweat.
+Some of the expected electrolyte levels that can be revealed with a sweat patch are sodium, magnesium, and potassium.
+Given that muscle cramping has been connected to low sodium, it is crucial for an athlete training for a competition to be aware of such figures to make the necessary adjustments to their dietary habits.

-Sweat analysis can be performed by laboratories in the event that the use of such a patch is impossible.
-In situations like this, the sweat has to be collected and shipped to the laboratory for further analysis.
+Laboratories can perform sweat analysis if the use of such a patch is impossible.
+The sweat has to be collected and shipped to the laboratory for further study in situations like this.

-This method should be chosen by people who are known to eliminate a higher amount of sodium during exercise in comparison to others.
-The technique can assist them in defining their nutritional requirements so as to replace any sodium deficits.
-In order to avoid the negative effects of hypohydration on performance and health alike, fluid supplementation is required .
+This method should be chosen by people who are known to eliminate a higher amount of sodium during exercise than others.
+The technique can assist them in defining their nutritional requirements to replace any sodium deficits.
+To avoid the negative effects of hypohydration on performance and health alike, fluid supplementation is required .

-Furthermore, it has been suggested that certain exercises and fitness routines can lead to sodium depletion in a more timely fashion compared to others, which is why they should be either avoided or practiced after the athlete has hydrated using sports drinks.
+Furthermore, it has been suggested that specific exercises and fitness routines can lead to sodium depletion in a timelier fashion than others, so they should be avoided or practiced after the athlete has hydrated using sports drinks.

 As for the reliability of these patches, it is still a matter of debate.
-On the one hand, the results vary mainly due to the area where the patches are placed; they need to be set in sites such as the athlete's forehead, chest, or forearm, where the body perspires more heavily compared to other areas.
-The results have to be correlated with the intensity of the exercise, its duration, as well as the type of clothing worn by the user.
+On the one hand, the results vary mainly because the patches are placed; they need to be set in sites such as the athlete's forehead, chest, or forearm, where the body perspires more heavily compared to other areas.
+The results have to be correlated with the intensity of the exercise, its duration, and the type of clothing worn by the user.

 When it comes to ease of use, the version that seems to be most user-friendly is represented by the sweat monitor.
-It allows owners to utilize the product time and again and it transmits the results to a mobile app via Bluetooth or Wireless.
-Some traditional sweat patches still have to be placed in a centrifuge in order for the sweat to be collected and only then analyzed.
-The use of such equipment limits athletes greatly, as such gear might not be readily available for them.
+It allows owners to utilize the product time and again, and it transmits the results to a mobile app via Bluetooth or Wireless.
+Some traditional sweat patches still have to be placed in a centrifuge to be collected and only then analysed.
+The use of such equipment limits athletes significantly, as such gear might not be readily available for them.
 Furthermore, sending the perspiration sample to a laboratory for further analysis might prove to be less cost-effective.
 This last method may be better suited for research purposes.

-The development of wearable multi-sensing patches for continuous sweat monitoring could solve some of these user-related issues in that they could measure both electrolytes and metabolites and transmit the levels they have detected wirelessly so that the data is collected and stored with ease.
+The development of wearable multi-sensing patches for continuous sweat monitoring could solve these user-related issues.
+They could measure both electrolytes and metabolites and transmit the levels they have detected wirelessly to collect and store the data with ease.

-Even though two other methods can be used to test hydration, meaning sweat loss and sweat rate measurement, they are less preferred by actual sports people.
-The first involves measuring the body weight of the athlete, which is why the accuracy of the results is lower when compared to the techniques described above.
-The sweat rate can be measured only in certain parts of the body, which is why the patches have to be placed accurately and might fail to assess the loss of electrolytes in an efficient manner.
+Even though two other methods can be used to test hydration, meaning sweat loss and sweat rate measurement, they are less preferred by actual sportspeople.
+The first involves measuring the athlete's body weight, which is why the accuracy of the results is lower when compared to the techniques described above.
+The sweat rate can be measured only in certain parts of the body, which is why the patches have to be placed accurately and might fail to assess the loss of electrolytes efficiently.

-Measuring urine specific gravity, urine colour, and performing a sweat analysis can all be done fairly easy by sports people, therefore allowing them to avoid using the expensive services of a laboratory.
+Sportspeople can do measuring urine specific gravity urine colour, and perform a sweat analysis relatively quickly, therefore allowing them to avoid using the expensive laboratory services.
 Furthermore, such tests can be done alone or with the assistance of a coach, which means that they are, above all, convenient.